Virtual-Finland-Development/status-info-api/README.md

 ## API Documentation:

-once the docker container is running, you can access the API documentation at:
+Once the docker container is running, you can access the API documentation at:

 - http://localhost:5747/docs